rbatorsky/intro-to-galaxy-ngs-sarscov2/lessons/02_Process_raw_reads.md

 # Perform Quality Control on Raw Reads

 Next Generation Sequencing can produce a large number of reads in each experiment, giving low-cost and in-depth information about the underlying RNA or DNA sample.
 However, every platform will produce errors (incorrect nucleotides in the sequence).
 Hence, quality control is an important step in data analysis.

-The following steps will walk you through how to run the tools.
+Note: The following steps will walk you through how to run the tools.
 In each step certain parameters are set.
 If a parameter option appears on the screen but this tutorial doesn't mention how to set it, leave it at the default.

 ## Step 1: FastQC